cksystemsteaching/selfie/README.md

 ```

 The synopis may look quite cryptic already but there is nothing to worry about.
 As the wizards say, it is surprisingly easy to make sense of it.
-Important for us is that invoking selfie in a terminal not only allows us to fully control the system but also to do that slowly, not to annoy you, but to be able to eventually understand everything it does.
+Important for us is that invoking selfie in a terminal not only allows us to control the system but also to do that slowly, not to annoy you, but to be able to eventually understand everything it does.
 Try:

 ```
 ./selfie -c selfie.c